sammcj/mcp-package-version/README.md

    - Use AWS Bedrock tools for AI model information:
      - `check_bedrock_models` to search, list, or get specific model information
      - `get_latest_bedrock_model` to get the latest Claude Sonnet model (best for coding tasks)
+   - Use GitHub Actions tools:
+     - `check_github_actions` to find the latest versions of GitHub Actions
    - Use Docker container image tools:
      - `check_docker_tags` to find available tags for Docker images from Docker Hub, GitHub Container Registry, or custom registries